Quantum measurement incompatibility in subspaces: Inequivalence of joint measurability and coexistence for qubits

 As the operators on the r.h.s.~are linearly independent, we get for $\tilde A_0$ the coefficients $p_{00}=p_{03}=p_{04}=0$ and $p_{01}=p_{02}=1$ and for $\tilde A_1$ the coefficients $p_{11}=p_{13}=p_{14}=0$ and $p_{10}=p_{12}=1$.
 This is already a contradiction as $p_{02}+p_{12}=2 > 1$.
 Hence the truncated measurements are coexistent, but not jointly measurable.

-Note that a final coarse-graining can be applied without losing this feature, namely, one can group the first two outcomes of $\tilde B$ so as to get a four-valued measurement.
-The coexistence is obviously preserved in the process, and the incompatibility can be shown by computing the depolarising incompatibility robustness (see Eq.~\eqref{eqn:primal} in Appendix~\hyperref[app:int]{B}), which is approximately 0.9830.
+Note that a final coarse graining can be applied without losing this feature, namely, one can group the first two outcomes of $\tilde B$ so as to get a four-valued measurement.
+The coexistence is obviously preserved in the process, and the incompatibility can be shown by computing the depolarising incompatibility robustness, see Eq.~\eqref{eqn:primal}, which is approximately 0.9830.
 Hence, we have constructed a counterexample for the coexistence problem in the qubit case including one three outcome and one four outcome POVM.
 However, one might wonder whether there exists a smaller counterexample, i.e., one with less outcomes.
 We have not been able to find any projection preserving the incompatibility of the example from Ref.~\cite{RRW13}, which features two and three outcomes.
-We have also explored numerically this question via a seesaw method consisting of two semi-definite programs, but haven't found such examples, see Appendix~\hyperref[app:seesaw]{D}.
+We have also explored this question numerically via a seesaw method consisting of two semidefinite programs (SDP), but haven't found such examples.

+Below we explain the seesaw algorithm for a pair of POVMs $\{A_i\}_i^{m_a}$ and $\{B_j\}_j^{m_b}$, but it can be extended to the case of three or more measurements.
+The algorithm starts by sampling two random POVMs, which we denote as $\{A^{(0)}_i\}_i^{m_a}$ $\{B^{(0)}_j\}_j^{m_b}$.
+For this pair of POVMs we construct an incompatibility witness as follows: